lynnlangit/TeamTeri/README.md

 ### Repos with Links

-- :octocat: a link Collection : [link to Repo (awesome bioinformatics)](https://github.com/openbiox/awosome-bioinformatics) with large number of curated links for learning about bioinformatics tools and topics
+- :octocat: `awesome-bioinformatics`(collection of links) - [link](https://github.com/openbiox/awosome-bioinformatics) with large number of curated links for learning about bioinformatics tools and topics
-- :octocat: bioinformatics benchmark papers - [link](https://github.com/j-andrews7/awesome-bioinformatics-benchmarks) links to published benchmark papers for bioinformatics
+- :octocat: `awesome-bioinformatics-benchmarks (collection of papers) - [link](https://github.com/j-andrews7/awesome-bioinformatics-benchmarks) links to published benchmark papers for bioinformatics

 ---